Alcohol Abuse Treatment Program

 - Inability to stop drinking alcohol due to physical symptoms due to cessation of use

-Alcohol Withdrawals can be fatal.
-If a personal has developed a chemical dependency to alcohol, abruptly stopping can pose serious health risks.
-It is for this reason that any attempt to detox from alcohol should be under the care of trained physicians in a hospital setting or in a medical detox facility.
+In fact, alcohol withdrawals can be fatal.
+If a person has developed a chemical dependency to alcohol, abruptly stopping can pose serious health risks.
+It’s for this reason that any attempt to detox from alcohol should be under the care of trained professionals in a hospital setting or in a medical detox facility.

 Alcohol Withdrawal Symptoms